-Third (3rd) unexcused absence, a letter will be mailed via certified mail to the parent/guardian explaining New Mexico's Compulsory Attendance law.
+Third (3rd) unexcused absence, teacher will contact parent/guardian explaining New Mexico's Compulsory Attendance law.
 Again, the school will require a written explanation of the unexcused absences.

-Fourth(4th) unexcused absence, will result in a referral to the absentee committee.
-A certified letter will be sent to parents with a date, time and place for a meeting with school officials to develop intervention strategies that focus on keeping the student in an educational setting.
+Fifth (5th) unexcused absence, will result in a referral to the absentee committee.
+An email or letter will be sent to parents with a date, time and place for a meeting with school officials to develop intervention strategies that focus on keeping the student in an educational setting.
 If the parent/guardian fail to attend this meeting or if the unexcused absences continue, the school is required to report the matter to the probation services office of the judicial district in which the student resides for an investigation as to whether the student shall be considered to be a neglected child or a child in need or services because of habitual truancy.

-Fifth (5th) or subsequent unexcused absences, a notice of truancy will be sent via certified mail to the parent(s) or guardian.
+Seventh (7th) or subsequent unexcused absences, a notice of truancy will be sent via certified mail to the parent(s) or guardian.
 Also all unexcused absences of 5 or more will be reported to the Truancy Court for parents to participate in the Truancy Prevention Program.